o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 toc: true
 ---

 Entities and prefabs provide the foundation for building projects in **Open 3D Engine (O3DE)**.
-An entity is a collection of any combination of components, entities, and prefabs that define an object.
+An entity is a collection of any combination of components, entities, and prefab instances that define an object.
 The only required component for an entity is a **Transform** component that places the entity in the level.
 An entity is an abstract concept, though, and only exists within the context of a level or a prefab.
 Saving an entity to disk requires saving the level that contains it, or creating a prefab from the entity.

-A prefab is a container that can have one or more child entities or prefabs.
-Prefabs can be saved to disk, instantiated within a level, and spawned at runtime.
-Changes made to a prefab automatically propagate to the instances of that prefab.
+A prefab is a container that can have one or more child entities or prefab instances.
+Prefabs are files saved to disk that are instantiated or spawned at runtime.
+It's important to understand, that prefabs that exist in a level are *instances* of a prefab.
+Changes made to a prefab file automatically propagate to the instances of that prefab.

 The entities and prefab instances placed in a level are shown in **Entity Outliner**.
 Entities are indicated by a {{< icon "entity.svg" >}} white cube icon.
 Prefab instances are indicated by a {{< icon "prefab.svg" >}} blue container icon.
 Prefab instances also display the prefab file name in parentheses.

 ![An entity and a prefab in Entity Outliner.](/images/learning-guide/tutorials/entities-and-prefabs/entity-outliner.png)

-The sections in this topic demonstrate the basics of working with entities and prefabs.
+The sections in this topic demonstrate the basics of working with entities, prefabs, and prefab instances.

 ## Create an entity